Canada (2015- )

 Very limited data is provided on the “main condition” for which euthanasia is performed.

-In 2021, for 10% of cases the “main condition” is reported as “multiple comorbidities” and a further 11.5% as “other conditions” - that is other than cancer, cardiovascular, respiratory, neurological or organ failure – a combined 30% increase in these two categories from 2020.
+In 2022, for 8.3% of cases the “main condition” is reported as “multiple comorbidities” and a further 14.9% as “other conditions” - that is other than cancer, cardiovascular, respiratory, neurological or organ failure – together accounting for 23.2% of all cases.
+For these two categories combined, 25% of cases involved “frailty” and 11.9% involved diabetes.
+Other conditions cited included vision or hearing loss, tendency to falls; and difficulty swallowing.

 “Death be reasonably foreseeable” - no longer required